 Next Level Guide Note:

-Extensive Green Roofing System All vegetated, extensive roof systems should be prepared for installation such that the system is initially saturated with the sedum mat and water retention layers at full capacity.
+Extensive Green Roofing System All vegetated, extensive roof systems should be prepared for installation such that the system is initially saturated with the water retention fleece at full capacity.

-Maintaining adequate moisture levels during the first two months is critical plant root establishment.
-This may require applications of irrigation every two to three days to reduce water stress and ensure plant health.
+During extended periods of unusually hot and dry period irrigation every two to three days to reduce water stress and ensure plant health may be required.

 Irrigation: Ensure irrigation method and schedule are suitable for extensive vegetated roofing system.